List of New Zealand rowers at the Summer Olympics: 1928 Summer Olympics

 A New Zealand rowing eight was selected but was unable to travel to the games because of lack of funds.
 The chosen team consisted of Hubert McLean (Wellington), Crosby Morris (Canterbury), F. H. Brown (Canterbury), Clarrie Healey (Wanganui), Mick Brough (Otago), Vic Olsson (Marlborough), L. Brooker (Auckland), Bob Stiles (Canterbury), G. St. Clair (Auckland), and G. Duggan (Canterbury).
 The reserves were Glen Stiles (Canterbury) and N. Webber (Auckland).

 1932 Summer Olympics

-In 1932, seven rowing competitions were held, and New Zealand entered three boats with a total of eleven rowers: a coxless pair, a coxed four, and a coxed eight.
+In 1932, seven rowing competitions were held, and New Zealand entered three boats with a total of eleven rowers: a coxless pair, a coxed four, and an eight.
 Bob Stiles and Rangi Thompson won New Zealand's second rowing medal, a silver, in the coxless pair.

 1936 Summer Olympics

 In February 1936, the national rowing championships were held in Wellington.
-Even before the national championships, it was clear that no coxed eight would be sent due to the cost involved and lack of previous international success.
+Even before the national championships, it was clear that no eight would be sent due to the cost involved and lack of previous international success.
 Following the regatta, it was decided that no rowers were up to sufficient form, and none were nominated for the Summer Olympics in Berlin.